tjingsheng/tp/docs/UserGuide.md

 localcourse search [localname] [computing]
 ```

-This command consists of the Command Word `localcourse`, the Action Word `sort`, the attribute `localname` and the
+This command consists of the Command Word `localcourse`, the Action Word `sort`, the Attribute `localname` and the
-required argument `computing`.
-This command returns you the all local courses with the word 'computing' within its local
+required Argument `computing`.
+This command returns you the all local courses with the word 'computing' in its local
 name.

-**Command Words:**
+**Command Words** :

-There are five command words.
-Each of the commad
+There are seven Command Words you may use.
+The first five corresponds to a SEPlendid data type.
+The remaining two,
+`exit` and `help` command exists as a single 'Command Word' with their own unique purposes.

 | Command Word    | Description                                        |
 |-----------------|----------------------------------------------------|